erochest/slab-blog-posts/ctags/index.md

 ### Backward

-Now that I've looked up what I wanted to, I need to move back to where I was.
+At this point, I want to move back to where I was.
 To do that, I just hit `Control-t` multiple times.
 Each time I do, it pops one position off the stack and moves be back to the previous tag location.

 ### Navigating into a new window